El Dorado: Quesada's conquest of the Muisca

-Not satisfied with these twin gains, Quesada led his men back to Bacatá to resume the search for the treasure of the zipa.
-Finally discovering the ruler's stronghold in the mountains, he launched a night-time attack, during which the zipa was accidentally killed.
-The zipas successor, Sagipa, negotiated an alliance with the Spaniards, but was unable to tell them the location of the hidden treasure.To make him talk, they eventually tortured him to death, though Quesada himself disclaimed any responsibility for this action.
+Still seeking the zipas treasure, Quesada led his men back to Bacatá.
+After discovering Tisquesusa's mountain stronghold, he launched a night-time attack.
+In the darkness, the Spanish failed to recognise the zipa among the fugitives, and he was later found dead on the hill from two wounds.
+Spanish officers believed Tisquesusa had been killed by mistake because he had not been recognised.
+The zipas successor, Sagipa, negotiated an alliance with the Spaniards, but could not reveal the location of the hidden treasure.
+Sagipa was later tortured to death, though Quesada denied responsibility for the action.